I still remember the exact moment it clicked.

 - Scale Testing: Validate performance at volume

-Phase 1: Concept Testing
+Phase 1: Concept Testing—Finding Your North Star

 - Feature-focused: Highlight specific app capabilities